Rafsan-Anwar/Rafsan-Anwar/README.md

 ---

 ## 🚀 **About Me**
-I am an **IT Security Expert (Purple Teamer)** with a proven track record in delivering security solutions across diverse environments.
+I am an **IT Expert** with a proven track record in delivering security solutions across diverse environments.
 Over the years, I have:
 - Conducted **penetration testing** and **vulnerability assessments** on systems, cloud platforms, and web applications.
 - Designed and managed **Security Operation Centers (SOC)** with SIEM, SOAR, Threat Intelligence, and Incident Response capabilities.
 - Built and deployed **security automation tools** and Python-based utilities to enhance detection and response capabilities.
 - Performed **security audits**, **hardening**, and **forensic investigations** to diagnose and mitigate attacks.
 - Supported organizations in strengthening their cybersecurity posture and enhancing operational resilience.

-My background includes a **Master's in Computer Science & Engineering** along with multiple **industry certifications** in IT and cybersecurity.
+- Deployed cloud based projects on AWS platform.
+- Container administration and security

 ---

 ## 🔧 **Core Expertise**
 - 🔐 Penetration Testing & Vulnerability Assessment
-- 🛡️ Security Hardening & Security Audit
+- 🛡️ Security Hardening by implementation & Security Audit
-- ☁️ Cloud & Network Security
+-
 - 🧠 Threat Intelligence & Incident Response
 - 🖥️ SOC Design, SIEM, SOAR, EDR & XDR Implementation
-- 🧪 Malware & Forensic Analysis
+- 🔍 Forensic Analysis
-- 🧰 Python Tool Development & Security Automation
+- 🛠️ Python Tool Development & Security Automation
-- 🧵 Security Operations & Continuous Monitoring
+- ☁️ AWS Cloud Administration
+- 🐳 Container administration and Orchestration

 ---